 Pangrattato is easy to make and will be a simple, yet delicious addition to many of your favorite dishes.
 Made from stale bread, olive oil, garlic, salt, fresh rosemary, Italian parsley, and oregano, this simple recipe will soon become a staple in your kitchen.

-Pangrattato is often referred to as a “poor man’s parmesan.”
-This crispy Italian breadcrumb mixture can be used as a topping or garnish to many of your favorite dishes, adding a crunchy texture and flavor to them.
+You’ll often hear Pangrattato referred to as a “poor man’s parmesan.”
+This crispy Italian breadcrumb mixture can be used as a topping or garnish for many of your favorite dishes, adding a crunchy texture and flavor.

 I particularly like using these crispy breadcrumbs as a topping on pasta with olive oil and garlic.
 They also make a great addition to vegetable dishes and seafood.